 Many people today are transforming their residences into smart homes.
-And for good reason – modern smart home technology is incredible.
+And for a good reason – modern smart home technology is incredible.

 It gives us more control over the comfort and efficiency of the place where we spend most of our time.
 What could be more important than that?

 It is relatively common for newbie smart home people to begin their home automation quest with smart lighting.
-This is because it is simple, and it’s low-hanging fruit as they learn more about the technology.
+This is because it is simple, low-hanging fruit as they learn more about the technology.